 Incoming first-year students start their studies with a pre-session before the Fall term of their first academic year.
-During the pre-session, students get acquainted with CEU and may participate in a remedial Mathematics course (Introduction into Quantitative Methods).
-Students who wish to opt out of the remedial course must take the exam before the course begins.
-If they fail the exam, they are required to complete the course.
-Students who fail the exam (as well as the retake exam) after the remedial course will have their student status terminated and may not begin the program.
+During the pre-session, students participate in the remedial course and get acquainted with CEU.
+The pre-session ends with an examination in Quantitative Methods.
+Those who fail to pass the exam of the course have their student status terminated.